iataand/cross-measure/README.md

 - [ ] Implement error boundary components
 - [ ] Implement a toast component
 - [ ] Add an e2e test for profile connections
+- [ ] Migrate from uploadthing to Firebase

 ## 31.01.2025